-Emergency Services (EMS): This budget continues to address the need of improving the quality of life in King George County.
+Fire, Rescue and Emergency Services (FRES): This budget continues to address the needs of improving the quality of life in King George County.
 A key component and one of our greatest assets in the County for many years has been our volunteer fire and rescue workers.
-The EMS budget decreased (2%) or (\$46,700) due to reduction in overtime as a result of hiring additional personnel in the prior year.
+The FRES budget increased by 10% or \$286,572 due to fully funding six new positions to staff Fire Station #3 for the entire year, these were positions approved for 6 months in the prior fiscal year's budget.